mikethegoblin/Resume/content/authors/admin/_index.md

 Zeyu Gu is currently an undergraduate student at Boston University and will continue to pursue a Master's degree in 2022.
 He has a strong background in Computer Science and has taken advanced courses in Distributed Systems, Deep Learning, Full-Stack Engineering etc. He is fluent in Python and Java and is currently learning Go.
 He is a self-motivated person and a curious learner.
 Besides academics, he has two internship experiences at Microsoft and Bytedance which consolidated his skills in Software Engineering.

 Zeyu Gu is also a multi-talented person.
 He has played the violin for 15 years and is an enthusiastic skier.
-He also loves to travel, and he wishes he could go to Iceland in his next trip.
+He also loves to travel, and he wishes he could go to Iceland on his next trip.

 He always has a curious mind and is willing to accept and learn new things in life.